-On November 9, 2016, we and Total executed a four-year, up to 200-MW supply agreement to support the solarization of Total facilities around the world.
-This agreement, which was amended and restated in March 2017 with changes not material to us, covers the supply of 150 MW of E-series panels with an option to purchase up to another 50 MW of P-Series panels.
-As of December 31, 2017, the Company had received \$81.6 million in advance payments from Total, of which \$12.7 million was classified as short-term in the Company's consolidated balance sheets, based on projected shipment dates.
-The prepayment is secured by certain of our assets located in the United States and in Mexico.
+On November 9, 2016, we and Total executed a four-year, up to 200-megawatt (MW) supply agreement to support the solarization of certain Total facilities.
+This agreement, which was amended and restated in March 2017 with changes not material to us, covers the supply of 150 MW of Maxeon 2 (formally known as E-series) panels with an option to purchase up to another 50 MW of P-Series solar panels.
+As of December 30, 2018, we had \$18.4 million of "Contract liabilities, current portion" and \$45.3 million of "Contract liabilities, net of current portion" on our Consolidated Balance Sheets related to the aforementioned supply agreement.

-On March 19, 2018, we and Total, each through certain of our affiliates, executed an agreement whereby we agreed to sell 3.42 MW of photovoltaic modules to Total for a development project in Chile.
+On March 19, 2018, we and Total, each through certain affiliates, entered into an agreement whereby we agreed to sell 3.42 MW of photovoltaic modules to Total for a development project in Chile.
 This agreement provided for payment from Total in the amount of approximately \$1.3 million, 10% of which was paid upon execution of the agreement.